neutralparadoxdev/rename-forums/README.md

 #### ✅ \[POST\] /api/post \[AUTH Required\]

-Description: Posts a new post with the body of "title, body, forumName" using the auth token
+Description: Posts a new post with the body of "title, body, forumName" using the auth token.

+Request Fields: title, body, forumName

+Response on Success: JSON object with "id" int64.
+Should be managed as a string on platforms and languages without a 64 bit integer type.

 #### ✅ \[GET\] /api/post/<forum_name>/<post_id> \[AUTH OPTIONAL\]